annikatee/resume/CV_Annika_Taavitsainen_N5804.md

 ## Personal profile

-Annika is a self-driven Business IT student (GPA > 4) specializing in service design and user experience.
+Annika is a self-driven Business IT student (GPA > 4) specializing in user experience and service design.
 Annika has a long history of working with clients, both B2B and B2C.
 Annika enjoys working in teams and easily gets along with people from different backgrounds.

 ## Career objectives

-To obtain a full-time position as a service designer.
+To obtain a full-time position in ICT industry and to help businesses improve their customer experience.
 Annika is also planning to continue her university studies in a Master’s Degree Program in the near future.

 ## Relevant skills